 For instance, to find the number of electrical contractor employees in a place like Addison, Ill., a city not detailed in the East North Central regional profile, you could contact the local Chamber of Commerce, a nearby union chapter, the state university, the state's department of commerce or the local library to track it down.

 You can also estimate the size of the market with multipliers by building up sales potential piece by piece.
-According to the Bureau of Labor Statistics, there were 3,220 electricians working in Salt Lake City, Utah.
-If you multiply that number by the multiplier for electricians ($54,471), you get $175.3 million in potential sales.
+According to the Bureau of Labor Statistics, there were 3,520 electricians working in Salt Lake City, Utah.
+If you multiply that number by the multiplier for electricians ($44,418), you get $156.6 million in potential sales.
 You would do the same for each of the other customer markets electrical distributors serve to reach a grand total for Salt Lake City.
 The electrical contractor multiplier should be used carefully because of a change in the employment data published this year.
 In the past, we relied on government employment data for electrical contractors, and electrical contractor sales estimates from EW surveys.
-Because we now also offer the more current electricians employment data for the reasons mentioned earlier, it's not an exact apples-to-apples match.
+Because last year we started offering the more current electricians employment data, it's not an exact apples-to-apples match with previous years.
 However, for the purpose of a basic market estimate for sales from this important customer group, it's close enough.
 If you need something more exact, create your own multiplier by taking the annual sales you get from an electrical contractor in your market and then divide it by the company's total employees.